Genetic Education and Testing

 Genetic Risk Evaluation and Testing

-Our cancer genetic educator, Gloria Drouin APRN, FNP-C, is certified in cancer genetics.
+Our cancer genetic educators, Gloria Drouin APRN, FNP-C and Mung Chin, MSN, NP-C, OCN, is certified in cancer genetics.
 Your initial genetic evaluation session will focus on questions and concerns about your or your family’s risk for cancer.
 During the visit, we will:

 - Gather a three-generation family history, focusing on cancer history.